nmattei/cmps3160/_projects/FinalTutorial.md

 ## Milestone 2: Additional Extraction, Transform, and Load (ETL) + Exploratory Data Analysis (EDA)

-Your notebook from Part 1 but expanded to include any necessary additional data being loaded and parsed into shape using the principles of tidy data discussed in class.
+Your notebook from Part 1 but expanded to include any additional data being loaded and parsed into shape using the principles of tidy data discussed in class.
 This is to show that you have figured out how to get the data into your system.
+You should remove any data sources or questions that are not being used and you should now have a focused discussion at the top of your notebook on what questions you will attack and a discussion of why the data you are using is correct.

 In addition you should also have at least 5 graphs and summary statistics/tables including cross-tabulations, groups, measures of central tendency, and/or any of the other EDA techniques discussed showing that you have started to investigate your data and have an understanding of what is in your dataset.
 These graphs should be documented much as we did in Project 1 where you describe what the graph is showing and why.
 Use of appropriate Markdown cells is essential.

+At the end of your notebook you should outline at least two ideas of what model you will be building to in the rest of your notebook.
+Example ideas include "We plan to use the time and date variable to predict parking violations in a zip code" or "We plan to test if there is a statistically significant positive correlation between income and happiness." **The graphs and summary statistics should inform what questions you have decided to ask here, if they don't, compute more summary statistics!**

 ### Submission